appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Built-in JavaScript libraries

+Built-in JavaScript libraries provide a comprehensive array of capabilities for common tasks such as data manipulation, numeric operations, date and time handling, and more.
+These libraries can be accessed and used without the need for any additional installations or setup.

+ <VideoEmbed host="youtube" videoId="tqJna718tj4" title="Using Built-in Libraries in Appsmith" caption="Using Built-in Libraries in Appsmith"/>

 Appsmith provides the following built-in JavaScript libraries that can be utilized in your applications.

- <VideoEmbed host="youtube" videoId="tqJna718tj4" title="Using Built-in Libraries in Appsmith" caption="Using Built-in Libraries in Appsmith"/>

 * [Lodash](https://lodash.com/docs/4.17.15) provides functions for common programming tasks such as formatting data, iterating over collections, and manipulating arrays and objects.